rsmmr/hilti/doc/binpac/intro.rst

 --------------

 * The BinPAC++ :ref:`pac2_reference` is slowly growing.
 Eventually, it will document all available features.
-Note that the :ref:`data_types` section is auto-generated and comprehensively lists all available operators.
-Operations not in there aren't supported right now.
+Note though that the :ref:`data_types` section is auto-generated from the source code and hence comprehensively lists all currently available operators.
+  Operations not in there aren't supported yet.

-* There are two (preliminary) parsers for HTTP and DNS in ``libbinpac/protocols``.
+* There are some preliminary protocol parsers ``libbinpac/parsers/``, and also in ``bro/pac2/``.

-* Look at the BinPAC++ source files (``*.pac2``) in the ``tests/binpac/*`` subdirectories to see how BinPAC++ grammars look like.
-In particular, ``test/unit/*.pac2`` show the various features available for expressing grammars.
+* Look at BinPAC++ source files (``*.pac2``) across the ``tests/binpac/*`` subdirectories to see how BinPAC++ grammars look like.
+In particular, the ``test/unit/*.pac2`` show the various features available for defining units.